CanDIG/candigv2-ingest/README.md

 source env.sh
 ```

-## How to use the ingest
+## How to use candigv2-ingest
-candigv2-ingest can be used as either a command-line tool, a local API server or a docker container.
+`candigv2-ingest` can be used as either a command-line tool, a local API server or a docker container.
 To ingest from a UI, see the [CanDIG Data Portal](https://github.com/CanDIG/candig-data-portal).
 To run the command line scripts, set your environment variables and follow the command line instructions in the sections below.
 To use the local API, set your environment variables, run `python app.py`, and follow the API instructions in the sections below.
 The API will be available at localhost:1236.
 A swagger UI is also available at /ui.
 Docker instructions can be found at the bottom of the README.
 To authorize yourself for these endpoints, you will need to set the Authorization header to a keycloak bearer token (in the format "Bearer ..." without the quotes).

 ## Authorizing users for the new dataset